mitogen-hq/mitogen/docs/index.rst

 machines, **using only an existing installed Python interpreter and SSH client**, something that by default can be found on almost all contemporary machines in the wild.
-To accomplish bootstrap, econtext uses a single 500 byte SSH command line and 5KB of data sent to stdin of the remote SSH connection.
+To accomplish bootstrap, econtext uses a single 500 byte SSH command line and 5KB of its own source code sent to stdin of the remote SSH connection.

 .. code::